seanwhs/Tutorials/Enterprise-Architecture/README.md

 >
 >
 > * **Circuit Breakers:** Prevent cascading failures by halting traffic to degraded downstream dependencies.
-> * **Bulkheading:** Partition resource pools so a failure in a non-critical system cannot starve mission-critical flows (e.g., Payments).
+> * **Bulkheading:** Partition resource pools so a failure in a non-critical system cannot starve mission-critical flows.
 >
 >